Part 145 Repair Stations

 • Repair expertise and airframe-specific quirks captured from veteran techs before they retire

-• FSDO interpretation patterns and regulatory compliance history, searchable by anyone on the team
+• FSDO interpretation patterns and compliance history, searchable by anyone on the team

 Where shop knowledge lives today